FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-   References to the Operator Console smartphone may instead apply to the `REV Driver Hub <https://docs.revrobotics.com/duo-control/control-system-overview/driver-hub-specifications>`__, which is preloaded with the Driver Station (DS) app.
+   References to the DRIVER STATION smartphone may instead apply to the `REV Driver Hub <https://docs.revrobotics.com/duo-control/control-system-overview/driver-hub-specifications>`__, which is preloaded with the Driver Station (DS) app.

-Teams who are using a Control Hub (which has an integrated Android Device) will only need to configure a single smartphone for use as a Operator Console.
+Teams who are using a Control Hub (which has an integrated Android Device) will only need to configure a single smartphone for use as a DRIVER STATION.
 The process is as follows:

 *  Rename the smartphone to "<TEAM NUMBER>-DS" (where <TEAM NUMBER> is replaced by your team number).
-*  Install the Driver Station (DS) app onto the Operator Console phone.
+*  Install the Driver Station (DS) app onto the DRIVER STATION device.
 (The DS app is pre-installed on the REV Driver Hub.)
 *  Put your phone into Airplane Mode (with the WiFi radio still on).
-*  Pair (i.e., wirelessly connect) the Operator Console to the Control Hub.
+*  Pair (i.e., wirelessly connect) the DRIVER STATION to the Control Hub.

 .. image:: images/ControlHubAndPhone.jpg
    :align: center